 Also, as a senior, the athletic training students will be placed in three off-campus internships in various athletic training settings, such as a physical therapy clinic, physician’s office, and high school.
 Transportation and expenses associated with all internships will be the responsibility of the student.

-Prior to being approved to take the BOC examination, students must successfully complete (75% score or higher) a comprehensive oral practical examination during their senior year focused on evaluating their clinical skills in injury prevention, recognition, evaluation, and rehabilitation.
+Prior to being approved to take the Board of Certification (BOC) examination, students must successfully complete (70% score or higher) a comprehensive oral practical examination during their senior year focused on evaluating their clinical skills in injury prevention, recognition, evaluation, and rehabilitation.
 Students achieving a passing score will be approved by the Program Director to sit for the Board of Certification exam.
 Students will be scheduled for this senior practical prior to their first available scheduling period for the BOC.

 Additional test opportunities for students failing to achieve a passing grade on their first attempt will be offered every six to eight weeks.
-Lindenwood University’s current three year aggregate BOC first time pass rate is 75%.
+Lindenwood University’s current three year aggregate BOC first time pass rate is 77%.
+View additional information regarding BOC performance.

 |1827-2014 Lindenwood University • 209 S. Kingshighway • St. Charles, MO 63301|